 This article discusses the creation of streaming media acceleration domain names.
 For more information about how to create Content Delivery Network Use the Azure Content Delivery Network.

-The system’s default cache rules for streaming media acceleration:
+The system’s default cache rules for live-streaming media acceleration

 - TS files are cached for two minutes.

 - M3U8 files are cached for two seconds.

 Create streaming media acceleration domain names

 - In the navigation pane of the Azure portal, select “CDN.”

 - In the function area, select Create New.
 In the Create New dialog box, select App Services, CDN, and Quick Create.